Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Preliminaries and Definitions

 \section{Preliminaries and Definitions}

-In this section, we present finite-state machine models for intersymbol interference (ISI) channels, ISI wiretap channels (ISI-WTCs), and their corresponding trellis representations.
+In this section, we present finite-state machine models for intersymbol interference (ISI) channels and ISI wiretap channels (ISI-WTCs), along with their trellis representations.
 We then define trellis codes and introduce a joint finite-state model for trellis codes applied at the input of the ISI-WTCs.